-Average class size is the sum of specified class enrollments in kindergarten and in grades 1, 3, 6, and 8 for schools having grades below grade 9 and in all subject areas in high school divided by the number of classes.
+Average class size is the sum of specified class enrollments from kindergarten through grade 8 for schools having grades below grade 9 and in all subject areas in high school divided by the number of classes.
 For high schools, and optionally for grades 6 and 8, an average for the 2nd and 5th class periods is used.